 How to find a building inspector

 The owner of a property is under no legal obligation to disclose any defects with their property.
 Neither is the estate agent.
 You need to find an independent, qualified surveyor to come and inspect the property – someone who has no vested interest in the sale of the property.
-Avoid companies who offer structural surveys in addition to architectural or engineering businesses, as they could recommend costly further investigations that will benefit them financially.
-In Ireland, you need to find a professional who is affiliated with The Society of Chartered Surveyors Ireland (SCSI).
-Being affiliated with a professional body ensures they uphold certain standards, and that they have been approved by experts.
+It may be sensible to avoid companies who offer structural surveys in addition to architectural or engineering businesses.
+They may recommend costly further investigations that will benefit them financially.

 Make sure that the surveyor you go for is covered by private indemnity insurance or building surveyor insurance.
 This will cover you in the event that defects are discovered after the survey is complete.
 Even the most professional amongst us have off days.
 Things can get missed!
 Seek proof that you’re protected in the event that your surveyor misses something important.

-There are a few ways to check whether your building inspector is the person for the job.
-On top of making sure they’re independent, affiliated and insured, you can ask around amongst neighbours and friends to see if they have any recommendations.
+Property is a relatively small world and estate agents and property lawyers will be able to recommend experts.
+You can ask around amongst neighbours to see if they have any recommendations.
 The internet and local business pages are another good place to start.

 Is it expensive?